hazelcast/hazelcast-simulator/README.md

 Communication from group1 to group2 will have a 5ms latency, while communication from group2 to group1 will have a 2ms latency.

 The default_latency serves as a fallback value in case no specific latency is defined between two groups.

+`source`: The group of nodes where the latency will be applied to outgoing traffic.
+`target`: The group of nodes to which the outgoing traffic from the source group will experience a delay.

 To apply these latencies, run the following command: